Sun Life Financial (SLF) Set to Announce Earnings on Wednesday

-Sun Life Financial (TSE:SLF) (NYSE:SLF) is scheduled to post its quarterly earnings results after the market closes on Wednesday, May 5th.
-Analysts expect Sun Life Financial to post earnings of C$1.36 per share for the quarter.
+Sun Life Financial (NYSE:SLF) (TSE:SLF) will post its quarterly earnings results after the market closes on Wednesday, May 5th.
+Analysts expect Sun Life Financial to post earnings of $1.02 per share for the quarter.
+Parties that are interested in participating in the company’s conference call can do so using this link.

-Sun Life Financial (TSE:SLF) (NYSE:SLF) last issued its earnings results on Wednesday, February 10th.
-The financial services provider reported C$1.47 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of C$1.38 by C$0.09.
-The business had revenue of C$11.65 billion for the quarter.
+Sun Life Financial (NYSE:SLF) (TSE:SLF) last issued its quarterly earnings data on Wednesday, February 10th.
+The financial services provider reported $1.47 EPS for the quarter, topping analysts’ consensus estimates of $0.96 by $0.51.
+Sun Life Financial had a net margin of 6.19% and a return on equity of 14.09%.
+The firm had revenue of $8.94 billion for the quarter.
+During the same quarter in the prior year, the firm earned $1.34 EPS.
+On average, analysts expect Sun Life Financial to post $4 EPS for the current fiscal year and $4 EPS for the next fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
-Investors of record on Monday, March 1st were given a dividend of $0.55 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
+Shareholders of record on Monday, March 1st were paid a dividend of $0.433 per share.
+This represents a $1.73 dividend on an annualized basis and a yield of 3.20%.
 The ex-dividend date was Friday, February 26th.
-This represents a $2.20 annualized dividend and a yield of 3.32%.
-Sun Life Financial’s dividend payout ratio is presently 53.68%.
+This is a positive change from Sun Life Financial’s previous quarterly dividend of $0.41.
+Sun Life Financial’s dividend payout ratio (DPR) is 31.36%.

-SLF has been the topic of several analyst reports.
-Scotiabank upgraded shares of Sun Life Financial from a “sector perform” rating to an “outperform” rating and raised their price target for the company from C$64.00 to C$70.00 in a research report on Friday, January 29th.
-BMO Capital Markets raised their price target on shares of Sun Life Financial from C$70.00 to C$75.00 and gave the company an “outperform” rating in a research report on Friday, April 16th.
-TD Securities raised their price target on shares of Sun Life Financial from C$73.00 to C$75.00 and gave the company a “buy” rating in a research report on Friday, February 12th.
-Evercore ISI restated a “na” rating and set a C$73.00 price target on shares of Sun Life Financial in a research report on Wednesday, March 3rd.
-Finally, Royal Bank of Canada reiterated a “sector perform” rating and issued a C$69.00 target price on shares of Sun Life Financial in a research report on Tuesday, April 20th.
-Two analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-Sun Life Financial currently has an average rating of “Buy” and a consensus target price of C$69.23.
+A number of research firms have recently weighed in on SLF.
+BMO Capital Markets raised their price target on shares of Sun Life Financial from $69.00 to $70.00 and gave the stock an “outperform” rating in a research report on Friday, February 12th.
+National Bank Financial upgraded shares of Sun Life Financial from a “sector perform” rating to an “outperform” rating in a research note on Monday, January 18th.
+Zacks Investment Research downgraded Sun Life Financial from a “buy” rating to a “hold” rating and set a $46.00 price target for the company. in a research note on Tuesday, January 5th.
+CIBC upped their price objective on Sun Life Financial from $64.00 to $69.00 and gave the company a “neutral” rating in a research note on Friday, February 12th.
+Finally, Credit Suisse Group boosted their price target on Sun Life Financial from $67.00 to $71.00 and gave the company an “outperform” rating in a report on Friday.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and eight have issued a buy rating to the company’s stock.
+Sun Life Financial presently has an average rating of “Buy” and an average price target of $64.18.

 Sun Life Financial Inc, a financial services company, provides insurance, wealth, and asset management solutions to individuals and corporate clients worldwide.
 It offers term and permanent life, as well as health, dental, critical illness, long-term care, and disability insurance products.
 The company also provides reinsurance products; investment counselling and portfolio management services; mutual funds and segregated funds; trust and banking services; real estate property brokerage and appraisal services; and merchant banking services.